 Aren't there medications I can take to avoid surgery?

 Medications are available to help avoid further damage to heart valves, and may help in the beginning stages of valve disease but can become less effective as the disease progresses.
 Surgery is often most effective when performed before symptoms even begin.

 What if I don't choose surgery?

 Most valve disease will progress and eventually require surgery.
 In the early stages of the disease, you may be able to manage your symptoms with medications, but surgery is the most effective treatment.

 How will I feel after surgery?

-Sharp Memorial Hospital offers minimally invasive valve surgery options that require smaller incisions, less downtime and less discomfort after surgery.
-Even so, it may take you weeks or months to fully recover from surgery.
-Those in better overall health tend to recover more quickly.
+We offer minimally invasive valve surgery options that require smaller incisions, less downtime and less discomfort after surgery.

 How long will my valve last?